cyipt/actdev/code/tests/report.md

-Combining the commute modes and distances, and using a standardised set of distance bands, we can further interrogate the travel to work data, as seen in Figure <a href="#fig:baseline"><strong>??</strong></a>.
-In this figure we compare commutes at Great Kneighton with those at Chapelford.
+Combining the commute modes and distances, and using a standardised set of distance bands, we can further interrogate the travel to work data, as seen in the figure below.
+In this figure we compare commutes at Great Kneighton (above) with those at Chapelford (below).
 We can see that walking and cycling mostly occurs in the shorter distance bands.
 At Chapelford the median commute distance is higher than at Great Kneighton, and active modes also comprise a smaller proportion of the short journeys.

 ![](https://raw.githubusercontent.com/cyipt/actdev/main/data-small/great-kneighton/mode-split-base.png)![](https://raw.githubusercontent.com/cyipt/actdev/main/data-small/chapelford/mode-split-base.png)